ShareTrace: Contact Tracing with the Actor Model: Abstract

 \section{Abstract}

-Proximity-based contact tracing relies on user device interaction to estimate the spread of disease.
-ShareTrace is one such approach that has been shown to provide improved efficacy in tracking the spread of disease by also considering (in)direct forms of contact.
-In this work, we aim to provide an efficient and scalable formulation of ShareTrace by utilizing asynchronous, parallel, non-iterative message passing on a temporal graph.
-We also introduce a unique form of reachability, message reachability, that accounts for the dynamic nature of message passing and the temporal graph.
-Our evaluation on both synthetic and real-world temporal graphs indicates that correct parameter values optimize for accuracy and efficiency.
-In addition, we demonstrate that message reachability can accurately estimate the impact of the risk of a user on their contacts.
+Proximity\hyp{}based contact tracing relies on mobile\hyp{}device interaction to estimate the spread of disease.
+ShareTrace is one such approach that improves the efficacy of tracking disease spread by considering direct and indirect forms of contact.
+In this work, we utilize the actor model to provide an efficient and scalable formulation of ShareTrace with asynchronous, concurrent message passing on a temporal contact network.
+We also introduce message reachability, an extension of temporal reachability that accounts for network topology and message\hyp{}passing semantics.
+Our evaluation on both synthetic and real\hyp{}world contact networks indicates that correct parameter values optimize for algorithmic accuracy and efficiency.
+In addition, we demonstrate that message reachability can accurately estimate the risk a user poses to their contacts.

-\paragraph*{Data and Code Availability} We utilize data sets that were collected through the SocioPatterns collaboration\footnote{\url{ http://www.sociopatterns.org}}.
-Specifically, we use face-to-face contact data in the setting of a high school [Thiers13] \citep{Fournet2014}, a workplace [InVS15], and a scientific conference [SFHH] \citep{Genois2018}.
-These data sets are freely available to other researchers.
-The code associated with all algorithms and evaluation can be found on GitHub\footnote{\url{https://github.com/share-trace}}.